MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M06L01_Cloud_flows.md

 In this task, you will:

-- Discover the URI for the outcome form in the model-driven app
+- Discover the URL for the outcome form in the model-driven app

 1. Navigate to the Power Apps Maker portal <https://make.powerapps.com>.